mariomliberio/markdown-warmup/README.md

 ## *BeCode La Prairie Group Exercise*

- - Wich site website ?
+ - Wich website did you chose ?

  - Is it updated frequently ?